Can Future Observation of the Living Partner Post-tag the Past Decayed State in Entangled Neutral K-Mesons ?: Remarks and Conclusions

 \section{Remarks and Conclusions}

-Entanglement has played a fundamental role in quantum physics since the EPR discovery of quantum correlations and its physical implications with the Bell's inequalities.
-The coherent behaviour is translated into instantaneous information transfer -- between the two partners --- not subjected to the rules of a signal propagation, when a measurement on one partner is performed.
-In these studies, a space-like interval between the two partners is therefore preferred.

 In the case of entangled neutral mesons in the $\C =(-)$ state, the dynamics before the first decay was considered to be trivial, even with mixing, as corresponding to a definite time evolution with the total width of the system.
-Hence the experimental studies have been concentrated in the observation of the single kaon decay rate distribution between the two decays depending on $\Delta t$.
+Hence in the past the experimental studies were concentrated in the observation of the single kaon decay rate distribution between the two decays depending on $\Delta t$.
 The first decay acts as a filtering preparation of the {\it initial} single state of the living partner.
-Our paper demonstrates the consistency of this description in terms of observables like: {\it What is the state of the living partner at the time $t_2$ of the second decay?}, a well defined -- speakable -- question after the measurement of the first decay channel $f_1$ at $t_1$.
-Asking {\it What was the state of the first decayed kaon?}, however, was considered to be unspeakable.
-Our study from future to past leads to the conclusion that this last contention is only valid as long as no future observation is made.
+Our paper demonstrates the consistency of this description in terms of observables like: {\it What is the state of the living partner at the time $t_2$ of the second decay?}, a well defined -- speakable -- question, because at $t_2$ the system is no longer entangled, after the measurement of the first decay channel $f_1$ at $t_1$.
+Asking {\it What was the state of the first decayed kaon?}, however, was considered to be unspeakable, because before the first decay the system was entangled.
+Our study from future to past leads to the conclusion that this last contention is only valid as long as no future observation is made. { In our case of a {\bf future} measurement, the independence on the reference frame is assured when a time-like interval between the two decays is considered. }